objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ```

-Now create a svg rectangle for our barscore 'bar', a screen name label positioned on the left, a barscore label positioned on the right and 2 circles creating the frame for the player picture.
+Now we create a svg rectangle for our barscore 'bar', svg text elements for a screen name and a barscore label and 2 svg circles creating the frame for the player picture.

 ```javascript
 		// the bar